Overloading vs Overriding

 can you override the static.

-i really thanks to you very much ……i understood both concept very well.
+i really thanks to you very much ……i understood both overloading and overriding concept very well.

 Nitin given this example to explain overriding but i have a doubt in this below example that is “What is the use of extending A class in B?” without extending that class also we will get the same result na…